Uzbekistan, Republic of

 For acquisition of cars, contributions to the Road Fund are established as the higher of:

 - 3% of the acquisition price for new cars, or

 - from 5% to 16% of BCU per each horsepower, depending on service life, for used cars and vehicles.

 - From 1 January 2022, the fee for purchase and (or) temporary import of vehicles into the territory of the Republic of Uzbekistan is abolished.
 Prior to that, fees for passenger vehicles varied from 6% to 11% of the for each horsepower, depending on the service life, for motorcycles (including mopeds) and bicycles - from 5 to 10%, for other cars - from 9% to 16 % of minimum wage.

 Luxury and excise taxes

 Due to the expiration of the Protocol on the Application of the Agreement on the Free Trade Area of the CIS Member States with Uzbekistan (dated 31 May 2013), Uzbekistan has cancelled excise taxes for all product lines from 1 January 2021.

-The Tax Code provides excise tax rates for locally produced sugar and oil and gas products.
-Excise tax is charged on the customs value or based on the volume of the goods imported in the Republic of Uzbekistan, including tobacco and alcohol.
+The Tax Code provides excise tax rates for locally produced excise-liable goods as well as goods imported in the Republic of Uzbekistan, including tobacco and alcohol.